Demo mode · boardroom-ready walkthrough

 Real payer intake

-Sirrus ingests remits, ERA / 835 signals, portal denial notices, UM determinations, claim-status responses, and correspondence without waiting for an analyst to re-key the case.
+Sirrus ingests 835 remittance data with CARC / RARC codes, portal denial notices, UM determinations, and claim-status responses without waiting for an analyst to re-key the case.

 Source-grounded fact assembly

-Orders, clinical notes, treatment plans, auth traces, claim history, contract terms, fee schedules, EOB / PRA copies, and submission proofs are bundled into a single grounded case object.
+Orders, clinical notes, auth traces, claim history, contract terms, and EOB copies are bundled into a single grounded case object — no manual packet-building.

 Recovery confirmation

-Sirrus closes the loop by detecting reprocessing, reconciling the recovery against the original balance at risk, and documenting the full audit trail.
+Sirrus closes the loop by detecting reprocessing on the remit, reconciling the recovery against the original balance at risk, and documenting the full audit trail.

 Live demo case

-This case is intentionally built like a real provider-side denial motion.
-Sirrus does not just generate a letter.
-It constructs the full case, maps policy and contract logic, submits the motion, follows the payer through the review cycle, and closes only when payment lands.
+This case is built like a real provider-side denial motion.
+Sirrus does not just generate a letter — it constructs the full case, maps policy and contract logic, submits the motion, follows the payer through the review cycle, and closes only when payment lands.

 Balance at risk$84,600